Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `valueEncoding`: custom value encoding for this operation, used to decode the value.

 The `callback` function will be called with an error if the operation failed.
-If the key was not found, the error will have code [`LEVEL_NOT_FOUND`](#errors).
-If successful the first argument will be `null` and the second argument will be the value.
+If successful the first argument will be nullish and the second argument will be the value.
+If the `key` was not found then the value will be `undefined`.
 If no callback is provided, a promise is returned.

 If the database indicates support of snapshots via `db.supports.snapshots` then `db.get()` _should_ read from a snapshot of the database, created at the time `db.get()` was called.
 This means it should not see the data of simultaneous write operations.
 However, this is currently not verified by the [abstract test suite](#test-suite).